ultimadj/bookbud4/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to GitHub Pages

-Run `ng github-pages:deploy` to deploy to GitHub Pages.

 ## Further help